jdylanmc/site-clusters/README.md

       - Attempt to seperate Language from Country.
 Allow countries to "share" languages.
       - e.g., the same queens english content can be used for Great Britain, Ireland, India, Australia, New Zealand, Singapore.
     - LNRS?
+    - Aerotek - shares APAC languages: en-AU is used for china english/australia english
     - __Likely requires some customization__

   - Unclustered Tenants
     - This is the opposite of a Site Clusters
     - Out of the box with Sitecore
+    - Each webbsite is offered in a single language

 ![Unclustered Tenants](/images/unclustered-langs.png)